OpenFreeEnergy/kartograf/docs/guide/atom_mapping_scoring.rst

 ===============================
 Atom Mapping Scoring
 ===============================
-Atom Mapping Scorers try to evaluate the quality of a given mapping.
+Atom mapping scorers try to evaluate the quality of a given mapping.
 This however is a non trivial task as the quality of a mapping, depends on the use case of the mapping.
 A simple case example could be, if a program, for any reason, reindexes a molecule without changing the conformation, an atom mappings